 It is required that students in a four-month term placement commit to a minimum four-day- per-week schedule.
 Placement hours are dictated by the schedules available at participating agencies, the needs of their clients, and the Field Education Instructor’s schedule.
 The School of Social Work cannot guarantee flexible schedules or particular communities or client.

-Field Education Placement Process
+Field Education Practicum Process

 The Field Education Coordinator is tasked with assigning the entire cohort of students to the most appropriate field education sites.